MetaMask/snaps/docs/internals/json-rpc.md

 Each connection to MetaMask creates a new instance of the engine with a potentially unique configuration.
 This allows us to have different middlewares for different connections.
-For example, requests from snaps are handled differently than requests from dapps.
+For example, requests from Snaps are handled differently than requests from dapps.

 ## Middlewares